If somebody asked me “can I be an influencer”, I’ll be honest, I’d struggle not to laugh.

 4) Know how to collate content and utilise all social platforms

 Too many creators feel like they can’t break down and reupload content because the same people will be watching it.
 That’s a myth.
-The audience is very different on each platform and they’ll interact with it differently too.
-By creating content specifically for different platforms you can maximise engagement and increase your audience exponentially.
+The audience is very different on each platform and they’ll interact with it differently.
+By creating content specifically for different platforms you can maximise engagement and increase your audience.

-5) Learn the platforms (in part) before you start
+5) Learn the basics of the platforms before you start

 If you create objectively the best content on Youtube and you don’t know about thumbnail design, viewer retention, Youtube SEO, or other features, your video content isn’t going to get discovered anywhere near as often as it should be.
 Creating ‘the best’ content is only part of the battle.